 There are only a limited number of accommodations where you can spend the night on Sao Nicolau.
 Mainly in simple guesthouses or homestays.
 Given that the number of accommodation options is limited, we recommend that you book on time.
 The most accomodations can be find in in Ribeira Brava and Tarrafal.
 You can also spend the night in villages like Perguinca and Juncalinho, but the options are very limited.

 Based on price, location and amenities, the following accommodations on Sao Nicolau are recommended.
-Pensao residencial jardim in Ribeira Brava has simple rooms and is located in the center.
+Zena Star has excellent ratings, and the accommodation also has a restaurant.
 Alice is a good place to spend the night in Tarrafal.
 In Tarrafal you can find Casa Aquirio.
 A nice place to stay the night and located by the sea.

 Best time to visit Sao Nicolau

 For the carnival you come to Sao Nicolau in February.
 And if you want to participate in the annual hiking festival, travel to the island in November.
 The weather is pleasant all year round on Sao Nicolau.
 There is a desert climate with an average daytime temperature of around 25 degrees Celsius.
 Summers are usually warm and winters are a few degrees cooler.
 In summer, expect an average daytime temperature of 27 degrees Celsius.
 In the higher located places the temperature is a few degrees lower.
 You can expect the most rain in September.
 And the dry period is from January to July.
 In short, the best travel time is between the months of October and June with a fairly constant and pleasant climate.